 Sheboygan Falls is a somewhat small city located in the state of Wisconsin.
 With a population of 7,840 people and three constituent neighborhoods, Sheboygan Falls is the 109th largest community in Wisconsin.

-Sheboygan Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sheboygan Falls is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sheboygan Falls who work in office and administrative support (16.99%), management occupations (9.25%), and sales jobs (8.46%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sheboygan Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sheboygan Falls is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sheboygan Falls who work in office and administrative support (16.18%), sales jobs (9.56%), and management occupations (9.06%).

 The people who call Sheboygan Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sheboygan Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Sheboygan Falls include Dutch, Irish, Polish, and French .
+Important ancestries of people in Sheboygan Falls include Dutch, Irish, Polish, and English.

 The most common language spoken in Sheboygan Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Korean.